bitcoinclassic/documentation/howto/installing_bitcoin_classic.md

 The Classic project maintains a package repository at https://launchpad.net/~bitcoinclassic/+archive/ubuntu/bitcoinclassic/

-Currently, there are only packages for the Long Term Support version 14.4 (trusty).

-####Installing on Ubuntu 14.4 LTS

 #####Removing other clients / repos
 if you have other Bitcoin repositories or clients installed, you should remove these using the package management features.
-Otherwise, you may skip this section.
+If you are certain you do not have any other bitcoin installed, you may skip directly ahead to the installation.

-You can check whether this is the case by running
+You can check if there is any bitcoin packages installed by running;

-    dpkg -l | grep bitcoin
+    dpkg -l bitcoin*

 If the output lists a `bitcoin-qt`or `bitcoind`package, you have some other Bitcoin software installed.

-You can also check for installed Bitcoin repositories using

-    apt-cache policy | grep bitcoin
+If either of these are not returned in your listing, you can skip directly ahead to the installation.

-To remove other Bitcoin software, ensure that it is not running (shut it down cleanly as necessary).
+We will now remove the software, this will only remove the conflicting parts.
+The personal data, like a wallet or the blockchain-data will not be removed.
+Before we start, please ensure that your bitcoind or bitcoin-qt application is not running (shut it down cleanly as necessary).

-Then remove its package by running
+Then remove its package by running:

-    sudo apt-get remove bitcoin-qt

-or

-    sudo apt-get remove bitcoind
+    sudo apt-get remove bitcoin-qt bitcoind

-depending on whether the graphical client (bitcoin-qt) or the headless client (bitcoind) or both were installed.
-Continue only if the removal of the package(s) was successful.
+Continue only if the removal of the package(s) was successful!

 As a next step, remove other Bitcoin software repositories, as their packages may conflict with those of Classic.
 For example, if you have the Bitcoin Core PPA installed previously, you can remove it as follows:

     sudo apt-add-repository --remove ppa:bitcoin/bitcoin